 Minimum Initial Investment Minimum Subsequent Investment Maximum Subsequent Investment Retail Shares \$2,000 No Minimum No Maximum Baron Automatic Investment Plan \$500 (with subsequent minimum investments of \$50 per month until your investment has reached \$2,000.)
-No Minimum No Maximum Baron Funds® website purchases \$2,000 \$10 \$7,000 for retirement accounts (\$8,000 for individuals 50 or older) and \$250,000 for non-retirement accounts.
+No Minimum No Maximum Baron Funds® website purchases \$2,000 \$10 \$6,500 for retirement accounts and \$250,000 for non-retirement accounts.
 Institutional Shares \$1,000,000 (Employees of the Adviser and its affiliates and Trustees of the Baron Funds® and employer sponsored retirement plans (qualified and nonqualified) are not subject to the eligibility requirements for Institutional Shares.)
-No Minimum No Maximum Baron Funds® website purchases You may not make an initial purchase through the Baron Funds® website. \$10 \$7,000 for retirement accounts (\$8,000 for individuals 50 or older) and \$250,000 for non-retirement accounts.
+No Minimum No Maximum Baron Funds ® website purchases You may not make an initial purchase through the Baron Funds® website. \$10 \$6,500 for retirement accounts and \$250,000 for non-retirement accounts.
+R6 Shares \$5,000,000 (There is no minimum initial investment for qualified retirement plans; however, the shares must be held through plan-level or omnibus accounts held on the books of the Fund.)
+No Minimum No Maximum